PatrickFenger/pythonAssignments/README.md

 Q2: Which enrollment was the most common?

-Q3: Was there an ethnicity majority throughout the war?
+Q3: Was there an ethnicity majority throughout the war - If so, which?

 Q4: Which division had the most casualties?